Skip To Content

 Mosaic datasets—the data model for managing raster data in ArcGIS—can be stored in a file or enterprise geodatabase.
-In most cases, file geodatabases are used, as they provide fast access and required scalability for most applications.
-The main application for using enterprise geodatabases is in workflows where multiple users may be editing the mosaic dataset simultaneously, as well as scaling to large enterprise or cloud implementations.
-These workflows will generally assume file geodatabases are being used, but the process of using enterprise geodatabases is the same.
+File geodatabases provide fast access and the required scalability for most applications.
+The main application for using enterprise geodatabases is for workflows that multiple users may be editing the mosaic dataset simultaneously, as well as scaling to large (more than 100,000 rasters) enterprise or cloud implementations.
+For these types of workflows, it is generally assumed that file geodatabases are being used, but the process of using enterprise geodatabases is the same.

 Location of mosaic datasets

-When working on small collections of files connected via a removable drive, many users store the mosaic dataset in a root directory of the data.
-The advantage of this is that should the drive letter or location of the files change, ArcGIS will still be able to access the imagery, as the system will look for files in a relative path to the mosaic dataset if the imagery cannot directly be accessed.
-For larger implementations and optimization, as a general rule, it is better to store the mosaic datasets in a separate set of directories dedicated for mosaic datasets, making it simpler to optimize access to these small files and assist in backing up.
+When working on small collections of files connected through a removable drive, you can store the mosaic dataset in a root directory of the data.
+The advantage of this is that if the drive letter or location of the files change, ArcGIS can still access the imagery, as the system checks for files in a relative path to the mosaic dataset if the imagery cannot be accessed directly.
+For larger implementations and optimization, as a general rule, it is better to store the mosaic datasets in a separate set of dedicated directories, making it simpler to optimize access to these small files and assist in backing them up.
 By default, when overviews are created for mosaic datasets, they are stored in the same location as the mosaic datasets.
-In cases where these overviews are small, this is suitable, but when working with mosaic datasets that have large overviews, it is often advantageous to define the location of the overviews when the overviews are created so that they are stored similarly to the imagery.
+When these overviews are small, this is suitable, but when working with mosaic datasets that have large overviews, it is often advantageous to define the location of the overviews when the overviews are created so that they are stored similarly to the imagery.

-When using large numbers of different mosaic datasets, it is often useful to adhere to a standardized naming convention.
-These documented workflows will use the following prefixes:
+When using large numbers of mosaic datasets, it is useful to use a standardized naming convention.
+The imagery workflows use the following prefixes:

 S_xxx—Source mosaic dataset